csswizardry/csswizardry.github.com/_posts/2012-03-13-hacker-news-rebuttal.md

        -moz-border-radius:4px;
             border-radius:4px;

-This means all our values—the bits that matter the most—are lined up to a) scan quickly and b) edit at once with columnal typing (in text editors which support it).
+This means all our values — the bits that matter the most — are lined up to a) scan quickly and b) edit at once with columnal typing (in text editors which support it).
 This, to me, is a [no-brainer](http://www.google.co.uk/search?sourceid=chrome&ie=UTF-8&q=define%3Ano-brainer) and a very quick-win.

 * * *